 A reliable index of annual spawner escapement is a valuable element of any fisheries monitoring program.
-These data are frequently used as measures of anticipated production in succeeding generations.
+These data are frequently used as measures of anticipated production in succeeding generations and current status of the populations.
 They also provide an assessment of success in regulating the fishery.
 Observations during past studies indicate that native fish populations in the Flathead System consistently use the same stream sections for spawning.
 The available genetic information strongly suggests that both migratory westslope cutthroat and bull trout faithfully return to natal tributaries to spawn.

+Relatively small portions of drainage provide suitable spawning habitat for bull trout.
 Flathead Lake bull trout spawned in 28 percent of the 750 km of available stream habitat surveyed in 1978-1982 (Fraley and Shepard 1989).
 In the Swan River drainage, 75 percent of all bull trout spawning during 1983 and 1984 took place in 8.5 percent of the available habitat (Leathe and Enk 1985).
 About 70 percent of spawning in the Swan drainage during 1995, 1996, and 1997 occurred in portions of four streams, which amounted to less than 10 percent of available stream habitat (Montana Fish, Wildlife & Parks, Kalispell, unpublished data).
 Bull trout spawned in 14 of 37 streams surveyed in the South Fork of the Flathead River drainage upstream from Hungry Horse Dam during 1993.
 Portions of eight of these, totaling less than 10 percent of the total habitat, supported 80 percent of the spawning (MBTSG 1995a, 1995b).
-As a result of specific spawning habitat requirements, the majority of bull trout spawning is clustered in a small portion of the available habitat, making these areas critical to bull trout production and relatively simple to monitor.
+As a result of specific spawning habitat requirements, the majority of bull trout spawning is clustered in a small portion of the available habitat, making these areas critical to bull trout production and easier to monitor.